albandri-alhareth/akked-main/README.md

 ## Project Overview

-Akked is a bilingual graduation project that presents a privacy-focused approach to digital verification.
-The platform allows individuals to prove a required fact without sharing an entire identity document or disclosing unrelated personal information.
+Akked is a bilingual, privacy-focused web application developed as a graduation project.
+It enables individuals to prove a required fact without sharing an entire personal document or revealing information that is unrelated to the requested service.

 The project is based on the principle of **Minimum Necessary Disclosure**.
-This means that the requesting organization receives only the specific result required for a defined purpose, while all unnecessary personal details remain protected.
+This means that the requesting organization receives only the specific verification result it needs, while unnecessary personal information remains protected.

-For example, if an organization needs to verify whether a person is eligible for a service, it may receive only an “Eligible” or “Not Eligible” result.
-The user does not need to reveal their full name, national identification number, date of birth, address, or any other unrelated information.
+For example, if an organization needs to confirm whether a user meets a particular eligibility condition, it receives only an “Eligible” or “Not Eligible” result.
+The user does not need to reveal their full name, national identification number, date of birth, address, photograph, or any other unrelated information.

-Akked is designed as a responsive web application that works on desktop computers, laptops, tablets, and mobile phones.
-It provides a complete Arabic interface with right-to-left direction and a complete English interface with left-to-right direction.
+Akked is a responsive web application that works on mobile phones, tablets, laptops, and desktop computers.
+It supports Arabic with a right-to-left interface and English with a left-to-right interface.

 ## The Problem

-Many digital services request complete documents even when only one piece of information needs to be verified.
-A user may be asked to upload a full identity document simply to confirm eligibility, age, salary range, or warranty status.
+Many digital services request complete personal documents even when only one piece of information needs to be verified.

+A user may be required to upload a full identity document to prove eligibility, salary range, or warranty status.
+This may expose information that is not required for the transaction.

-This approach may create several privacy and security concerns:
+This approach creates several privacy and security concerns:

-- Personal information unrelated to the requested service may be disclosed.
+- Unnecessary personal information may be disclosed.
-- Copies of sensitive documents may be stored by several organizations.
+- Complete copies of sensitive documents may be stored by several organizations.
-- Users may not know which organizations accessed their information.
+- Users may not know which organization accessed their information.
 - Users may not know how long their documents will remain available.
 - Documents may be reused for purposes that were not originally approved.
-- Users may have limited control over cancelling or revoking an active disclosure.
+- Users may have limited control over revoking an active disclosure.
 - Sharing complete documents increases the possible impact of unauthorized access or data leakage.

 ## Proposed Solution

-Akked provides a controlled method for creating a limited digital proof.
-Each proof is connected to four main elements:
+Akked provides a controlled process for creating a limited digital proof.

+Each disclosure is connected to:

 - The specific information that needs to be verified.
 - The organization receiving the proof.
 - The stated purpose of the request.
 - The period during which the proof remains valid.

-The user selects a document and chooses the purpose of the verification.
-The platform identifies personal and sensitive fields, determines which information is necessary for the selected purpose, and conceals all unrelated data.
+The user selects a document, identifies the requesting organization, and chooses the verification purpose.
+The platform identifies personal and sensitive fields, determines which information is necessary, and conceals all unrelated data.

 Before issuing the proof, the user can compare the original document with the protected version.
-The final proof contains only the approved result and does not reveal the hidden information.
+The final proof displays only the approved verification result.

-A SHA-256 cryptographic digest is generated to help detect unauthorized changes to the proof.
-A dynamic watermark is also added and connected to the recipient, purpose, and validity period.
+A SHA-256 cryptographic digest is generated to help detect unauthorized changes.
+A dynamic watermark connects the protected output to the intended recipient, purpose, and validity period.

 Users can monitor their issued proofs and revoke active disclosures through a central registry.

 ## Project Objectives

-The main objectives of Akked are:
+The objectives of Akked are:

-- Applying the Minimum Necessary Disclosure principle to digital verification.
+- Apply the Minimum Necessary Disclosure principle to digital verification.
-- Giving individuals greater control over their personal information.
+- Give individuals greater control over their personal information.
-- Reducing the circulation of complete identity documents.
+- Reduce unnecessary sharing of complete identity documents.
-- Preventing unnecessary personal data from being disclosed.
+- Prevent unrelated personal information from being disclosed.
-- Allowing organizations to verify a claim without accessing hidden information.
+- Allow organizations to verify a claim without accessing concealed data.
-- Connecting every disclosure to a specific recipient, purpose, and validity period.
+- Connect each disclosure to a specific recipient and purpose.
+- Limit each proof to a defined validity period.
-- Providing users with a clear record of active, expired, and revoked disclosures.
+- Record active, expired, and revoked disclosures.
-- Supporting immediate revocation of active proofs.
+- Allow users to revoke active proofs.
-- Providing an accessible bilingual experience.
+- Support Arabic and English throughout the application.
-- Delivering a responsive interface suitable for mobile and desktop devices.
+- Provide a responsive experience on mobile and desktop devices.
+- Promote responsible personal-data sharing practices.

+## Target Users

+The primary users of Akked are individuals who need to prove a specific fact without sharing a complete personal document.

+The secondary users are organizations that need to verify the requested result without accessing unrelated personal information.

 ## How Akked Works